 No tree evokes the South like the Magnolia.
 These large, intensely fragrant trees can grow quite tall - 60 to 80 ft. tall.
 If you have the room for one, there's no sight more welcome in spring than their 8 to 12 inch, saucer-shaped, white flowers that perfume the whole neighborhood.
 Thick, glossy, dark green leaves can keep the tree looking attractive all year, where they remain evergreen.Continue to 15 of 17 below.

 Spicebush (Lindera benzoin)

 Here's a shrub that offers multi-seasons of interest.
 Spring brings pale yellow flowers, which are showier on male plants (Spicebush is dioecious).
 But the females claim the stage in fall, with shiny berries that turn from green to yellow to brilliant red, showcased by the golden yellow leaves.
-This tree stays a compact 6 - 8 ft. in either direction and is hardy in USDA Zones 4 - 9.Continue to 16 of 17 below.
+This tree stays a compact 6 to 8 ft. in either direction and is hardy in USDA Zones 4 to 9.Continue to 16 of 17 below.

 16 of 17

 The white or pink trumpet-shaped flowers are very dramatic, with elongated stamens and reddish-purple styles jutting out of the petals, but it is the heavenly fragrance that gives this native azalea its common name.
 The vanilla-scented perfume fills the air from spring to late summer.
 Sweet Azalea is native to the Southeast, but there are plenty of non-native Azalea varieties that grow well there, too.Continue to 17 of 17 below.

 17 of 17

 What a surprise Witch Hazel makes, in the fall garden.
 The frilly yellow flowers appear about the same time the leaves turn golden, making a sunburst effect in the garden, defying the approach of winter.
 Plant this fall flowering tree where it will get plenty of full sun to allow its branches to spread and open wide.